inverse-inc/packetfence-dhcp-forwarder/README.md

 * [Git](https://git-scm.com/download/win)
 * [Go](https://golang.org/dl/)

 You will need to generate WinPCAP x64 dependencies yourself ([as of November 2016](https://stackoverflow.com/questions/38047858/compile-gopacket-on-windows-64bit).
-Please advise if it's not the case anymore).
+Please advise if it's not needed anymore).

 To generate the installer, you will also need [NSIS](https://sourceforge.net/projects/nsis/files/)